hove-io/navitia_sdk_docs/docs/journey/android/releases/5.10.0/index.md

 #### Features
 - Can customize font of screens
+- Add timezone support for date format
+- Add parking instruction in journey solution
-- Disable a journey when a car parking is unavailable
+- Disable journey solution when the parking is not available

-### Task
-- Handle timezone in dates
+- Show parking price when the parking is available

 #### Fixes
 - Avoid nullability of `JourneysRequest` on fragments